reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 }

 ```
-Once again, this is nothing specific to Spring Cloud here.
+Once again, there is nothing specific to Spring Cloud here.
 All the magic happens in the configuration.

 In this JUnit test, we are invoking our repository class method to print the current date.
 The output log after running the test is shown below:
 ```shell